its-serah/Nehna-Maakon-W-Haddkon/README.md

 ## Website Sections

 ### Home Page (index.html)
 The main landing page provides an overview of the platform's purpose and navigational buttons to all resource sections.
-It includes a counter tracking site visits and a form link for adding new information.
+It includes a form link for adding new information to the platform.

 ### Health Support (health.html)
 This section contains information about: